trueos/pcbsd/src-qt5/docs/controlpanel.rst

 This section describes the various tasks that can be performed using the graphical System Manager utility.
 System Manager can be accessed from
 :menuselection:`Control Panel --> System Manager` or by typing :command:`pc-su pc-sysmanager`.
 You will be prompted to input your password.

-The "General" tab, shown in Figure 8.8a, displays the following system information:
+The "General" tab, shown in :numref:`Figure %s: General Tab of System Manager Utility <system1>`, displays the following system information:

 * the version numbers for the PC-BSD® base and its command-line and graphical utilities